You are not short of time. You are short of decisions.

 The 80/20 Rule

-Known as the Pareto Principle, this rule can revolutionize the way you manage your time.
+Known as the Pareto Principle, this rule changes what you decide to work on at all.

 Understanding the Concept of the 80/20 Rule